sot-tech/mochi/docs/middleware/torrent_approval.md

 There are two sources of hashes: `list` and `directory`.

-Both of them used as **INITIAL** source for storing in storage.
-If storage is not `memory`, records are persisted until _somebody_ or _something_ (different tool with access to storage) won't delete it.

 `list` is the static set of hashes, specified in configuration file.

 `directory` will watch for `*.torrent` files in specified path and